UK delivery £3.50 to a Collectplus.co.uk shop, £4.00 Yodel to an easy delivery address, £8.00 Royal Mail

 Taxpayers subsidise this through a Foreign Office but are not allowed to see the detail.

 Not always known.
 Larger shops will have a corporate social responsibility statement, but it's hard for them to know where the clothing comes from.
-The most organised buyers have quality inspectors but only for quality of shirt, not life.
+The most organised buyers have quality inspectors but only for quality of T shirt, not life.
 Freedom to join a union.
 Presumably some countries have unions as bad as the ones in the UK.

 Freedom to vote on how the fair trade premium is spent - for example on health insurance, plumbing or a teacher.

-Housing Difficult, but stable employment pays for somewhere.
+Difficult, but stable employment pays for somewhere.
 Housing benefit and other benefits are available otherwise.
 Some large employers provide barracks.
 Some smaller employers ones let workers sleep in the workshop overnight.
 At best the wage pays for reasonable housing in the area "The factory site includes a housing colony for over

 1800 workers with parks"

-Education UK universal schooling to secondary level; part-subsidised further education.
+UK universal schooling to secondary level; part-subsidised further education.
 Technical colleges like London College of Fashion do not let clothing workers use the library!
 Primary.

 A few countries in which cheap clothes are made have free secondary schools as well.